-Vice Provost for Campus Wellness and Crisis Intervention, Dean of Religious Life
+Dean of Religious Life

-Soni also serves as Dean of Religious Life of USC.
+Varun Soni serves as the Dean of Religious Life of USC.
 In this role, he brings together the spiritual and scholarly resources of the university, provides moral and ethical leadership for the USC community, and works closely with the 90 student religious groups and the 40 religious directors on campus.
 He also oversees interfaith engagement and community service initiatives, organizes interdisciplinary events that explore religion broadly conceived, and leads ceremonial and memorial events.